 There are many different sources of information pertaining to the average salaries of pharmaceutical scientists.
 The figures below are taken from two trusted sources: Prospects, an online careers guide for students and graduates; and Glassdoor, an international website offering useful insights about the job market.

-As with most careers, the salary of a pharmaceutical scientist in the UK is primarily determined by three key factors:
+As with most careers, a pharmaceutical science salary in the UK is primarily determined by three key factors:

 Experience is probably the factor that has the biggest influence on one's earnings in the UK pharmaceutical science industry.